How to Be Really Cool

 • Dwayne Wade

-Dwayne Wade is a professional basketball superstar after only three seasons in the NBA.
+Dwayne Wade was a professional basketball superstar after only three seasons in the NBA.
 He won the 2006 NBA Final MVP when his team, the Miami Heat, won the 2006 NBA Championship.
-He is a 3-time NBA All-Star and Sports Illustrated magazine’s 2006 Sportsman of the Year.
+At the time, he was a 3-time NBA All-Star and Sports Illustrated magazine’s 2006 Sportsman of the Year.
 People magazine voted him one of the 50 Most Beautiful People in 2005.
 GQ magazine voted him the NBA’s best dressed player in 2006.

 One of Dwayne’s favorite books is “Pride and Prejudice,” which might seem an odd choice for a professional basketball player from the Southside of Chicago.
 But, as he explains: “Class struggle, overcoming stereotypes and humble beginnings, getting out of your own way and letting love take over: these are things I can relate to, definitely."

-Dwayne is a giant both on and off the court.
+Dwayne was a giant both on and off the court.

 “True power lies in gentleness.
 True greatness lies in humility.”